- Paying by Credit Card or Check (California Only)

 How can facial recognition be used to track you in retail stores?

-Video surveillance, typically used to deter shoplifting, can also be used to engage in facial recognition, whereby the approximate age and gender of a customer may be determined.
+Video surveillance, typically used to deter shoplifting, can also be used to engage in facial recognition.
+Facial recognition (biometric) software can be used to identify potential thieves by comparing scanned images of shoppers’ faces against a database of known shoplifters.
+Biometric technology can also be used to ascertain the approximate age and gender of a customer.
 This may be used to customize advertising to a customer's demographic.
 Video analytics can also ascertain where customers go in a store and which items they pick up.
 Facial recognition software programs continue to be adapted for retail environments.